yhbyhb/utf8convert/README.md

   Relative paths of subdirectories to skip.
   Defaults: `.git`, `.vs`, `vcpkg_installed`, and any dot-prefixed folders.

+- `--skip-ascii`
+  Skip files detected with ASCII encoding (they're usually already compatible with UTF-8).

 - `--json-output PATH`
-  Write a summary report as JSON to the specified path.
+  Write a summary report as JSON to the specified path (not printed in logs).

+---

+## 📊 Summary Breakdown

+The summary will show:
+- Total scanned
+- Already UTF-8
+- Converted or would-convert
+- Skipped (intentionally ignored, like ASCII)
+- Errors (files that failed to decode/convert)

 ---